arirawr/nofrills-mobile-menu/README.md

 # nofrills-mobile-menu
 Simple, no-frills, jQuery-free responsive/mobile menu.
+Just another snippet of code that I've been copying and pasting from project to project and desperately needed to abstract out.

 [Demo here](http://citrondigital.github.io/nofrills-mobile-menu)